-On the top of the UI you’ll see the following tabs.
+On the top of the UI, you’ll see the following tabs.

-This page shows the databases you have created or have the privileges to access.
 Tasks you perform on this page include:

-- Create, clone, or drop database
+- Create, clone, or drop the database

-- Transfer ownership of database
+- Transfer ownership of the database

 Click the name of a database to view and perform tasks on it:

 Shares show data shared with your organization that you can use and data you are sharing with others.

 This is a new page added to Snowflake.
 It allows you to consume shared data with your organization and provide data to others.
 Don’t worry about it for now.